 “At this stage your legal team considers it inadvisable to support the FBU position, there is evidently a risk of conflict where you appear to publicly disagree with the position I am instructed to advance on behalf of other clients.
 The matters set out above mean that I cannot now represent you in relation to a renewed application for core participant status or in the preparation of a statement for the inquiry and your best interests will be properly served by seeking alternative representation from a solicitor who does not find him or herself in a position of conflict.”

-I don’t know why or how Shamik Dutta was so willfully deaf to my protestations of innocence, but what I do know, with complete certainty, is that this ‘deafness’ must have been willful, contrived and disingenuous and was therefore unworthy of the ethical standards expected and required of anyone in his profession, just as they are of any other human being with moral integrity and a moral compass.
-This leads me to conclude that something more sinister and macchiavelian was afoot here, a power play of which I was entirely ignorant, but which I am now, as the victim, perhaps beginning to comprehend.
+I don’t know why or how Shamik Dutta chose to be so willfully deaf to my protestations of innocence, but what I do know, with complete certainty, is that this ‘deafness’ must have been willful, contrived and disingenuous and was therefore inconsistent with the ethical standards expected and required of someone in his profession, just as they are of any other human being with moral integrity and a moral compass.
+This leads me to conclude that something more macchiavelian was afoot here, a power play of which I was entirely ignorant, but which I am now, as the victim, perhaps at last beginning to comprehend.

-Ultimately I suspect that ‘what done for me’ may have been posting, in several Facebook groups, beneath the link to the blog I had posted on the previous Thursday, what I considered to be a relatively mild but well deserved rebuke to Grenfell United for hobnobbing too closely with the Tory Government, naively believing the lies they were peddled by the Cabinet Member for Housing and pre-announcing those lies publicly.
+Ultimately I suspect that ‘what done for me’ may have been posting, in several Facebook groups, beneath the link to the blog I had posted on the previous Thursday, what I considered to be a relatively mild but well deserved rebuke to Grenfell United for hobnobbing too closely with the Tory Government, naively believing the lies they had been peddled by the Cabinet Member for Housing and pre-announcing those lies publicly.
 James Brokenshire’s policy announcement to the Conservative Party Conference on 1st October contradicted promises he had earlier made to representatives of Grenfell United.
 Those promises had been disingenuous and Grenfell United should have known better than to naively swallow his lies hook, line and sinker.

 The comment I had posted on Facebook was as follows;